wanelo/image-server/README.md

 ```

 ## Pending
+- accept flags with
+  - environment `-e production`, default will be `development`
 - save processed images into manta
-- ability to update the source of the image
+- ~~ability to update the source of the image [done]~~
+- only allow whitelisted formats
 - status page
   - current images processing count
   - current original download count